This article may contain compensated links, please read our disclaimer for more information.

 Clean Your Black Water Tank

-Even with the use of chemicals to maintain the wastewater system, the black water tank needs a thorough cleaning.
+Even with the use of chemicals to maintain the wastewater system, the black water tank needs a thorough cleaning for more info, check this out.
 Once in a while, it is ideal to empty and clean the black water tank and remove any build-up solid materials that may have accumulated over time.

 The first step here is to empty your black water tank at the dump station.
 Then, pick a normal garden hose pipe and insert it through the RV’s toilet to reach the tank.
 This is possible since most RVs have their black water tanks right below the toilet.